 For help with renting problems you can also contact the Tenants Queensland QSTARS advice service.
-Call 1300 744 263.
 This is a free advice service for renters.
-This service can help you take steps to solve your renting problem.
+This service can help you work out the best steps you can take to solve your renting problem.